-NEH will review existing programs (including recruitment, training, promotion, reassignment, and developmental assignments) and make any needed adjustment or alteration to ensure that any qualified person with a disability can apply, participate, and generally enjoy equal benefits and privileges of employment.
+NEH will continue to review existing programs (including recruitment, training, promotion, reassignment, and developmental assignments) and make any needed adjustment or alteration to ensure that any qualified person with a disability can apply, participate, and enjoy equal benefits and privileges of employment.
 This will include providing appropriate information and training to supervisors so that they may support employment of persons with disabilities.
+Of particular interest in our review will be the low number of PWD/PWTD in the agency's professional development programs.